Mission

 Skills

-SEM-EBSD (Scanning Electron Microscopy - Electron Back Scatter Diffraction)
+• SEM-EBSD (Scanning Electron Microscopy - Electron Back Scatter Diffraction) - sample prep for hard tissue which are poor conductors and analysis

-Science Communication - English and Tamil (Indian regional language)
+• Science Communication / teaching - English and Tamil (Indian regional language)

 Education